zenml-io/zenml/docs/book/how-to/infrastructure-deployment/customize-docker-builds/specify-pip-dependencies-and-apt-packages.md

 `uv` is a relatively new project and not as stable as `pip` yet, which might lead to errors during package installation.
 If this happens, try switching the installer back to `pip` and see if that solves the issue.
 {% endhint %}

-Full documentation for how `uv` works with PyTorch can be found on Astral's docs website [here](https://docs.astral.sh/uv/guides/integration/pytorch/).
+Full documentation for how `uv` works with PyTorch can be found on Astral Docs website [here](https://docs.astral.sh/uv/guides/integration/pytorch/).
 It covers some of the particular gotchas and details you might need to know.